infinitydaemon/snort-elk/README.md

 3. ELK stack is on OpenStack as monitoring server

 ## Tools specification
-- Raspberry Pi 3 model B+ with Raspbian stretch 9.4
+- Raspberry Pi 4 with 8GB of RAM
 - MikroTik hEX Router
 - Ubuntu LTS as ELK server
 - Hostapd to configure integrated wifi as access point